Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 \end{theorem} Taking this result as given we can define $\Pi_{\mathcal{M}}^{\circ}$ as the set of $A \in \Pi_{\mathcal{M}}$ whose Pl\"ucker coordinates $\Delta_{I_j}(A)$ coming from the Grassmann necklace are all nonzero.

 Let $G=(B \cup W, E)$ be a plabic graph.
 Following our conventions, all boundary vertices are white.
-Let $n$ be the number of boundary vertices and $k = |W| - |B|$.
 An almost perfect matching is a matching in $G$ that uses all internal vertices.
-Hence it is a matching of $B$ with $W \setminus J$ where $J \subseteq \{1,\ldots, n\}$ (identified with the boundary vertices) and $|J| = k$.
+Hence it is a matching of $B$ with $W \setminus J$ for some $J \subseteq \{1,\ldots, n\}$ (identified with the boundary vertices) satisfying $|J| = k$.
 The \emph{positroid} of $G$, denoted $\mathcal{M}_G$ is the set of $J$ that arise this way as the unused vertices of an almost perfect matching.